shabin5785/docker-learnings/Readme_2.md

 - images dont have a name, they have an id, a tag, and a repo.
 Repo is usually the organization or the user name. a combination of repo and tag name is what we use to identify the images.

+- an image can have many tags, and if we are to download them again, they can be served from cache,if we already have a image with that tag in system.